episteme63/Automatic-Car-Washing-System/README.md

 * Water + Soap
 * Water + Soap + Wax

-It’s up to the user to either steer manually or to use the automated system.

-The system comprises of four different booths/stations for different purposes:
+The system comprises of four different booths for different purposes:
 * __Water Booth:__ Cleans the car using water only
-* __Soap Booth:__ Cleans the car using soap
+* __Soap Booth:__ Cleans the car using soap Water
 * __Soap+Wax Booth:__ Cleans the car using soap.
 Wax is used to add a final shine to the car.
 * __Drying Booth:__ To dry the car using air jets.